SunnyIfeaka/DSA-Capstone-Project-Case-Study-2/README.md

 - They likely represent **repeat clients** or **bulk-ordering entities** (e.g., offices, resellers).
 - Their loyalty suggests that **consistent service and availability** influence retention.

-### ✅ Recommendation:

-- Create a **VIP Customer Program** with exclusive benefits, such as early access to new tech products or preferred shipping.
-- Offer **personalized bundles** based on their historic buying patterns.
-- Track their lifecycle and develop **customer success strategies** to further increase lifetime value.

-### 🚀 Strategic Opportunity:
-Leverage these customers as brand advocates and use their behavior to model outreach to similar profile prospects.

 *7. Which small business customer had the highest sales?*
 ```